ga4gh/vrs/docs/source/terms_and_model.rst

 state.
 The representation and types of molecular states are widely varied, and there are several :ref:`planned-variation` currently under consideration to capture this diversity.
-The primary Variation subclass defined by the VR |version| specification is the :ref:`Allele`, with the :ref:`text` subclass for capturing other Variations that are not yet covered.
+The primary Variation subclass defined by the VRS |version| specification is the :ref:`Allele`, with the :ref:`text` subclass for capturing other Variations that are not yet covered.